RhoInc/open-source-handbook/README.md

 ## Data guidelines

+**Use an abundance of caution when sharing data.
+Review all Rho SOPs and policies, which take precedence over this document.
+Contact [opensource@rhoworld.com](mailto:opensource@rhoworld.com) if you have any questions. **

 No private or confidential data should be included in an open source project or it's associated examples.
 Guidelines include:

 - No private or confidential data